JereKuusela/valheim-upgrade_world/publish/README.md

 	- Upgrade command now has a second parameter to determine the operation.
 	- New upgrade command for generating onion seeds.
 	- New upgrade command for regenerating Mistlands.
-	- New setting to disable area clearing when placing locations..
+	- New setting to disable area clearing when placing locations.
 	- Improved area clearing when placing locations.
 	- Added setting for verbose mode, default output is now very minimal to not include any spoilers.
 	- Improved output for all commands.
 	- New setting to filter zones too close to the player (effectively creating a safe zone around the player).
 	- Many settings removed as obsolete.

-- v1.2:
+- v1.2
 	- Added coordinates to minimaps.
 	- Added option to also regenerate loaded zones,
 	- Renamed nuke command.
 	- Added new commands for a targeted regeneration.

-- v1.1:
+- v1.1
 	- Commands now work from the chat.
 	- Console is now enabled by default.

-- v1.0:
+- v1.0
 	- Initial release